FlorenceBuchelet/Tamilotchi/README.md

 - npm install
 - in the Backend folder: node index.js
 - in the Frontend folder: npm run dev
+- in your SQL Database Service: run the schema.sql you can find in database>schema

 Enjoy :D